peaBerberian/rx-player/doc/api/Loading_a_Content.md

 _type_: `string|undefined`

-_defaults_: `"continue"`
+_defaults_: `"error"`

-Specifies the behavior when all audio tracks are not playable.
+Specifies the behavior when all audio tracks are not playable -  This can occur if the device does not support the required audio or video codecs, or if the content cannot be decrypted, for example, due to an insufficient security level.

 Those are the possible values for that option: